 Oh… And this happened… Rick showed us his yoga skills – crane pose.
 Nice work!

-For DAY 3 of our wine tasting adventures in Walla Walla, click here.
+For DAY 3 of our Walla Walla wine tasting adventure click here.

 - For more information about Walla Walla, and visiting the area, check out the Walla Walla Valley Wine Alliance and Tourism Walla Walla.